AnkitaChoubey/Risk-Summary-Dashboard-Power-BI/README.md

 # Risk Summary Dashboard

 A clean, interactive dashboard to track and analyze project risks and opportunities by owner, severity, likelihood, status and weighted risk score.
-Built with Power BI (primary), with optional preprocessing scripts in Python and SQL for data preparation.

 ## Table of contents